michael-hamilton/dmxus/README.md

 ```
 const dmxus = require("dmxus");

+// Windows
 const d = new dmxus("enttec-dmx-usb-pro", "COM6");

+// Mac/Linux
+/dev/tty.usbserial-EN288085
 ```

-At the moment, only the Enttec DMX USB Pro interface is supported.
+At the moment, dmxus only comes with support for the Enttec DMX USB Pro interface.
+Drivers can be registered in `drivers/index.js`.
+See `drivers/enttec-dmx-usb-pro-driver.js` to get an idea for how to write a driver for a different interface.

 #### Patching and Grouping

 Patch fixtures using the `patchFixture()` method.
-The first parameter is the start address of the fixture to be patched, and the second is a fixture profile object (see appendix for the shape of this object). dmxus also includes a utility method `getFixtureProfile()` for retrieving preexisting fixture profiles.
+The first parameter is the start address of the fixture to be patched, and the second is a fixture profile object (see appendix for the shape of this object). dmxus also includes a utility method `getFixtureProfile()` for retrieving pre-existing fixture profiles.
 ```
 d.patchFixture(1, dmxus.getFixtureProfile("IRGB"));
 ```

 Fixtures can be grouped using the `addFixtureToGroup()` method.
 Pass in a group name and the starting address of the fixture to add the fixture to the group.
 ```